What Is Lyme Disease?

-- Call your doctor.
-He or she may want you to save the tick after removal so that the tick can later be identified as the type that may carry Lyme disease.
-You can put the tick in a closed container or a jar of alcohol to preserve it.
+- Call your doctor, who may want you to save the tick after removal so that the tick can later be identified as the type that may carry Lyme disease.
+You can put the tick in a sealed container to preserve it.

 - Use tweezers to grasp the tick firmly at its head or mouth, next to your skin.

 - Pull firmly and steadily on the tick until it lets go of the skin.
 If part of the tick stays in your skin, don't worry.
-It will eventually come out — although you should call your doctor if you notice any irritation in the area or symptoms of Lyme disease.
+It will eventually come out.
+But call your doctor if you notice any irritation in the area or symptoms of Lyme disease.

 - Swab the bite site with alcohol.

-Note: Don't use petroleum jelly or a lit match to kill and remove a tick.
-These don't work and could make it burrow deeper into the skin.
+Note: Don't use petroleum jelly or a lit match to kill a tick.
+They won't get the tick off your skin quickly enough, and may just cause it to burrow deeper into your skin.